National security challenges. Cyber threats. Resource Scarcity. Data Privacy.

 Executive Director of the Global Security Initiative

 Nadya T. Bliss is a computer scientist with expertise in national security research and engineering, cybersecurity, graph algorithms, and disinformation.
 As the Executive Director of GSI, she leads ASU efforts to advance research, education, and other programming at the intersection of technology and national security.
 Prior to joining ASU, Bliss spent a decade at MIT Lincoln Laboratory.
-She is a Professor of Practice in ASU’s School of Computing and Augmented Intelligence, and currently serves as the chair of the DARPA Information Science and Technology (ISAT) study group.
-Bliss also serves as vice-chair of the Computing Community Consortium, and on the National Academies’ Cyber Resilience Forum, Climate Security Roundtable, and Standing Committee on Transformative Science and Technology for the Dept. of Defense.
+She is a Professor of Practice in ASU’s School of Computing and Augmented Intelligence.

 Nathan Evans